|Image description: woman pointing two thumbs at herself and looking|

 very self confident.

 - Limit yourself to sharing one piece.
-I'll do this "event" every week or so if it stays popular.
+I'll do this "event" every other week or so if it stays popular.
 You'll have other chances to promote other stuff.
 I'm not going to dig through dozens or hundreds of comments to check that everyone only posted once, but if I notice, I'll remove all of them.

 - I will remove links that go to crap.
 (Consequently, PM me if you find one because I won't have time to check them all.)
 I don't mean a blog you wrote where a pop up asks you to be a subscriber–though that is annoying on the very first visit, justsoyaknow.
 But anything that goes to a subscription site, a pop-up fest, an obvious marketing scheme of some kind, a completely non-writing site, or any kind of bad-faith crap will be removed.
 If it really looks like someone decided to just be Spammy McSpamkins, I'll ban them as well.